manatki/manatki/docs/HKDderivation.md

 ### Case Study: JSON

-Let's imagine how `Decoder` and `Encoder` providers should look for us We'll try to achive the complex task: derive codec for `HKD[F]` whenever `F` itself can reprovide the codec.
+Let's imagine how `Decoder` and `Encoder` providers should look for us We'll try to achieve the complex task: derive codec for `HKD[F]` whenever `F` itself can provide the codec.

 We'll start from the typeclasses for such reprovision